 - Studying duck calls online or through various bird sound recordings, including hunting calls intended for specific duck species.
 Practicing with those sounds can be especially useful when migrating ducks may not be nearby all year for in-the-field listening.

-- Visiting a local aviary, botanical garden, farm, zoo or other facility that is home to different duck species and listening to their calls and other sounds.
+- Visiting a local aviary, botanical garden, farm, zoo, or another facility that is home to different duck species and listening to their calls and other sounds.
 Avoid facilities that specialize in domestic duck breeds, however, as their sounds are different from those wild birds make.

 - Attending a duck calling contest where participants may be demonstrating the calls of different duck species.
 These contests may also have participants show the differences between different types of calls, such as alarm calls or courtship noises.